You are now in the main content area

 The three authors actively collaborate together, publishing research papers on various topics related to mining networks, including community detection algorithms, mining hypergraphs, unsupervised evaluation of graph embeddings, synthetic random graph models, anomaly detection algorithms, and link prediction algorithms.
 Our respective individual skills and experiences nicely complement each other, providing three different perspectives: pure mathematics (Pawel), mining large networks (François), and applying machine learning tools in business (Bogumil).
 This cumulative experience enables us to carefully select problems and tools that are suitable for a one-term course on mining networks.
 The content of this textbook represents the most important and useful aspects of the daily life of a data scientist, and with its use, data scientists can make a meaningful impact in business.

 Most existing related books concentrate on theory.
 On the other hand, in our book the theoretical foundations are combined with practical experiments where students are expected to code and analyze graph datasets by themselves.
 This book is accompanied by Jupyter (external link, opens in new window) notebooks (in Python and Julia) which not only contain all of the experiments presented in the book but which also include additional material.
 We will continue updating them, making sure they work with currently available environments.
-In particular, we use the igraph (external link, opens in new window) library for Python which distinguishes us from other books that also use Python for their experiments.
+In particular, we mainly use the igraph (external link, opens in new window) library for Python which distinguishes us from other books that also use Python for their experiments, while other libraries are introduced as required by the various experiments.
 The igraph network analysis tool was chosen due to its superior performance in dealing with large graphs, and the richness of its library of graph analytics.
 For example, many centrality measures and graph clustering algorithms are available directly within igraph.
 Moreover, the library is written in C and can be used as such, and there are packages for R and Python, two of the most popular languages for data science.
-Moreover, we made publicly available videos that walk the reader through our notebooks which should be useful for readers that read the book by themselves and not as a part of a course offered at some university.
-Finally, we also made slides publicly available for the instructors to use, which should help them to adopt the textbook for their needs and their audience.
+Moreover, the library is written in C and can be used as such, and there are packages for R and Python, two of the most popular languages for data science.
+We also have a YouTube channel with some videos that walk the reader through our notebooks.
+Finally, we also made slides publicly available for the instructors to use, which should help them to adopt the book for their needs and their audience.

 A distinguishing feature of mining networks, as opposed to traditional data mining, is that very often one needs to implement custom algorithms to perform an analysis for a given problem at hand.
 In traditional data mining, there are standard tools such as deep-learning networks, XGBoost, etc., to which we typically just pass appropriately prepared data.
 In mining networks, despite the fact that there exist standard tools and techniques, they usually require slight modifications to fit the studied problem.
 Because of this, apart from applying standard algorithms that are pre-implemented in the libraries such as igraph, one often needs to complement them with carefully tailored code that is computationally intensive.
 The reader will be able to notice this characteristic in virtually every chapter of this book.
 In such cases, one needs tools that allow one to implement such custom code efficiently while ensuring the code's speed (as usually complex networks are large).
 Traditionally, in such situations data scientists faced the so-called two language problem.
 In order to write the code efficiently Python was used, as it is a nice language for prototyping.
 However, these implementations were usually not scalable.
 Therefore, the next step was to re-write the prototype in some low level language such as C++.